Volume Nineteen, Number Three

 I click the blue box, and voila!, I receive the following message:

 “Some university educated and skilled professionals in specialized fields may qualify for a Temporary Employment Visa (H-1B) to travel to the U.S. to work in a specialty occupation.

 - Skilled labor in fields such as technology and business

 - Fashion model who has national or international acclaim”

 Now, I have a few choices, the most obvious being to click the multi-colored box below which says “Learn More: H-1B”.
 Of course, I can also click any of the links under “Related Visa Categories” which are “Visas for Temporary Employment in the U.S.” followed by “L”, “O”, “P” and “Q”.
 The other option is to click “Employment Based Immigrant Visas”.
 But since I am feeling adventurous, I click on the box to the far right of the page entitled “See All Visa Categories”.

 TMI!
 I hurriedly hit the back button, but it takes me back to the very beginning of the Visa Wizard.
 Rats!

 So, I go through the whole exercise a second time, and this time I click on “Learn More: H-1B”.
 This brings me to the “Temporary Worker Visas” page which briefly discusses H-1B, L, O, P and Q visas.
 Information about each type of visa is limited.
-There is a link to the Department of Labor (DOL) website and to the USCIS website.
 Most of the information, understandably, focuses on the State Department’s requirements for applying for a visa abroad.